Squash movies and video clips of solo squash drills

-withing a few feet of the sidewall.
+within a few feet from the sidewall.
 As you get better your target area will narrow to just a few pieces of wood

 from the sidewall.
 Knock it up and down and try and get into a rhtyhm.
 Keep the ball in play and don't kill it or let